axyyu/dawn/README.md

 * `pip install -r requirements.txt` will install the required packages.

+* Install postgres sql and create a user.
+Start the server.

-* Copy and rename examplesettings.py to settings.py and add the postgresql database uri and the secret key.
+* Copy and rename examplesettings.py to settings.py and add the postgresql database uri and the secret key (can skip this step).

 * Run migrations to populate the postgresql database with `python manage.py migrate`.